akirak/emacs-playground/README.md

 - Git
 - UNIX-like operating system (tested with Linux)

+## Quick start

+Clone this repository to somewhere and start Emacs using this command:

+    emacs -Q -l play.el

+In Emacs, run:

+    M-x play-checkout

 ## Installation

 Play is planned to published to MELPA, but it is not available for now.